DHI/react-components/packages/icons/docs/CONTRIBUTING.md

 While developing, we are primarily using the `devDependencies` to develop the library.
 Any dependencies that are needed for the development should be added here.

-## Exporting
+## Building / Exporting

-The export part of the component is being handled by the build-icons.js script, found in the root of the icons package.
+Icons are generated with the `build-icons.js` Node.js script, found in the root of the icons package.
+It first generates TypeScript JSX React icon components from a template, then compiles them with TypeScript into `.js` and `.d.ts` files

 ## Testing